| 〉 〉 |

-Meet with your advisor (undergraduate students only) as early as possible to plan your schedule and get cleared for registration--new freshmen and graduate students do not need to be cleared for registration.
+Continuing undergraduate students—meet with your advisor as early as possible to plan your schedule and get cleared for registration — incoming freshmen, transfers & and graduate students do not need to be cleared for registration.

 2. Accessing the System

-Once your time ticket opens, register on iROAR — please note that iROAR is not compatible with Internet Explorer 11.
+Once your time ticket opens (find your time ticket), register on iROAR.
 You will need the following:

-Password--If you have forgotten your password, present a picture ID at the CCIT Help Desk located directly below Harcombe Dining Hall.
+Password—If you have forgotten your password, present a picture ID at the CCIT Help Desk located on the second floor of Cooper Library.
 If you are away from Clemson, call 864.656.3494.
-New freshmen and transfer students' passwords are created after deposits are paid.
-Please read information regarding strong passwords.
+Incoming freshmen and transfer students' passwords are created after deposits are paid.

-Be cleared for registration--Continuing undergraduates will need to be cleared for registration before access to drop/add activity is permitted.
-Students must be cleared for registration by their advisor.
+Be cleared for registration—Continuing undergraduates will need to be cleared for registration before access to drop/add activity is permitted.
+Continuing undergraduate students must be cleared for registration by their advisor.
+Readmitted former students returning must be cleared by an ASC advisor.
 Registration Services does NOT clear students for registration under any circumstances.

 A video is available for help on registering in iROAR — registration training videos. iROAR will notify you immediately whether you have been added to the class.